encoredev/encore/docs/develop/cors.md

 ## Allowed headers and exposed headers

-CORS also allows you to specify which headers are allowed to be sent by the client ("allowed headers"), and which headers are exposed to scripts running in the browser ("exposed headers").
+CORS also lets you specify which headers are allowed to be sent by the client ("allowed headers"), and which headers are exposed to scripts running in the browser ("exposed headers").

-By default Encore automatically configures these headers based on its static analysis.
-That is, if your API defines a response type that contains a header Encore automatically adds that header to the list of exposed headers, and similarly for allowed headers in request types.
+Encore automatically configures headers by parsing your program using static analysis.
+If your API defines a request or response type that contains a header field, Encore automatically adds the header to the list of exposed and allowed headers in request types respectively.

 To add additional headers to these lists, you can set the `allow_headers` and `expose_headers` keys (see above).
 This can be useful when your application relies on custom headers in e.g. raw endpoints that aren't seen by Encore's